P-p-H-d/mlib/README.md

 ##### bool name\_push\_blocking(buffer\_t buffer, const type data, bool blocking)

-Same as name\_push except that the blocking policity is decided by the 'blocking' parameter.
+Same as name\_push except that the blocking policy is decided by the 'blocking' parameter.

 ##### bool name\_pop\_blocking(buffer\_t buffer, const type data, bool blocking)

-Same as name\_pop except that the blocking policity is decided by the 'blocking' parameter.
+Same as name\_pop except that the blocking policy is decided by the 'blocking' parameter.

 TODO: Describe QUEUE\_MPMC\_DEF